harrytang/cuda-gaussian-blur/README.md

 Prerequisites
 -------------
 To complete this implementation, you will need a computer with a CUDA-capable GPU.
-You also need to install and configure some software, more info please see https://documen.tician.de/pycuda/ and https://developer.nvidia.com/cuda-zone
+You also need to install and configure some software:

+- more info please see https://documen.tician.de/pycuda/ and https://developer.nvidia.com/cuda-zone

 Implementation
 --------------